-Named after its resemblance to the popular hardy perennial black-eyed Susan (Rudbeckia spp.) grown throughout the U.S., black-eyed Susan vine is instead a tender perennial climbing vine that is normally grown as an annual.
+Named after its resemblance to the popular hardy perennial black-eyed Susan (Rudbeckia spp.) grown throughout the United States, black-eyed Susan vine is instead a tender perennial climbing vine that is normally grown as an annual.
 They are great plants for containers and hanging baskets and are particularly beloved for their distinctive flowers, which are generally vivid yellow or orange with dark centers.
 The plant blooms for many weeks.

 This plant climbs by twining up support structures rather than clinging with tendrils.

-A native of the tropical areas of East Africa, black-eyed Susan vine carries the taxonomical name Thunbergia alata, named after Carl Peter Thunberg (1743 to 1828), a Swedish botanist.
+A native of the tropical areas of East Africa, black-eyed Susan vine carries the taxonomical name Thunbergia alata, named after Carl Peter Thunberg (1743 to 1828), who was a Swedish botanist.
 The plant is sometimes known as clockvine.

 A number of different cultivars are available with many different flower colors, including white, pink, rose, and purple.

-Black-eyed Susan vines are usually planted as annuals in containers or hanging baskets with mixed plantings, but they can also be planted in the ground to cover trellises, arbors, fences and other structures.
+Black-eyed Susan vines are usually planted as annuals in containers or hanging baskets with mixed plantings, but they can also be planted in the ground to cover trellises, arbors, fences, and other structures.
 The plant works well to cascade down over retaining walls, and it can also serve as a ground-cover plant.
 Aesthetically, it presents very well when combined with plants that have purple leaves or flowers.

 Potted plants can be brought indoors to overwinter as houseplants; they may continue to bloom if they receive enough light.